b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 &nbsp;

 Tithing is required to get into the temple, right?
 And temple ceremonies are required for salvation?
-That means that tithing is required for salvation.
+That means that paying tithing is required for salvation.

 - A religion that requires payments for full access isn’t a religion.
 - If tithing is required, it isn’t voluntary.